tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 TLS 1.2 WILL NOT be supported (see {{iana}}) at any time and anyone wishing to deploy post-quantum cryptography should expect to be using TLS 1.3.

+# Security Considerations

+This entire document is about security, and provides post-quantum concerns as an additional reason to upgrade to TLS 1.3.

 # IANA Considerations {#iana}

 IANA will stop accepting registrations for any TLS parameters {{TLS13REG}}